bkong79604/NL-Dashboard/README.md

 ## Example Queries to Try

-- "Show me the top 5 products by total revenue"
+- "Show me the total tax amount by territory"
-- "Which customers placed the most orders in 1997?"
+- "How many total customer count we have by territory?"
-- "What is the monthly sales trend across all years?"
+- "Use a pie chart to show the top 3 territory with the most customer count"
-- "List all employees and their managers"
+- "Use a bar chart to show the top 5 territories with the most order count"
-- "Which country generated the most sales?"
+- "How many orders we have for ship data ='2011-06-07'?"

 ---